 Key Program Features

 The LLM in International Law is a professional development degree that allows graduates of U.S. law schools to further develop their knowledge and expertise in the area of international law.
 With the growing global economy, studying international law in a dynamic, multi-cultural city that is home to the busiest land and port entry in the world is a unique opportunity for U.S. attorneys.
+USD was recently recognized as 1 of only 5 universities to receive NAFSA’s 2015 Senator Paul Simon Award for Campus Internationalization.
+The award is given annually to schools that are “making significant, well-planned, well-executed, and well-documented progress toward comprehensive internationalization.”

 - Candidates have significant flexibility to create a course of study that focuses on their particular areas of interest within the field of international law.